Tamir Granot

-Tamir Granot (תמיר גרנות; born 1970) is an Israeli Orthodox Jewish rabbi and author and the Rosh Yeshiva of Yeshivat Orot Shaul, a hesder yeshiva located in southern Tel Aviv.
-He is also an expert on Jewish thought regarding the Holocaust.
+Tamir Granot (תמיר גרנות; born 1970) is an Israeli Orthodox Jewish rabbi and author and the Rosh Yeshiva (dean) of Yeshivat Orot Shaul, a hesder yeshiva in southern Tel Aviv.

 Early life and education

 Granot was born in Ramat Gan and grew up in Kiryat Motzkin.
 For high school he attended Yeshivat Bnei Akiva Netiv Meir in Jerusalem.
 Afterwards, he began studying at Yeshivat Har Etzion in Alon Shevut, where he was a student of Rabbi Yehuda Amital and Rabbi Aharon Lichtenstein.
-He studied there for nine years.
-During this time he also received a degree in education from Michlalah Jerusalem.

 He completed his master's degree in Jewish philosophy at the Hebrew University of Jerusalem, in parallel to his Torah studies, as well as his doctorate, which dealt with the rise of Hasidism after the Holocaust, focusing on Yekusiel Yehudah Halberstam, the Rebbe of Sanz-Klausenburg.

 Career

 In the late 1990s, Granot began teaching at Herzog College in Alon Shevut and at Lifshitz College of Education in Jerusalem.
 He has taught gemara and Jewish thought at Midreshet Lindenbaum in Jerusalem and Migdal Oz in Gush Etzion.
-In 2006 he established the "Beit Midrash for Army Veterans" in Katzrin together with Itamar Alder and Moshe Egozi and, alongside them, stood at its head for four years.
-In 2010, Granot founded the communal "Beit Midrash for Torah and Life" in Haspin, which he headed.
+In 2006 he established the "Beit Midrash for Army Veterans" in Katzrin together with Itamar Alder and Moshe Egozi and, alongside them, headed it for four years.
+In 2010 Granot founded the communal "Beit Midrash for Torah and Life" in Haspin, which he headed.

-In 2013, he became a Rosh Yeshiva at the Orot Shaul Hesder Yeshiva, a position he still holds together with Yuval Cherlow and Itamar Alder.
+In 2013, he became co-rosh yeshiva at the Orot Shaul Hesder Yeshiva.

-His Torah articles have been published in Megadim, Tevunot and Netuim.
-He also has a set column of writings on the weekly parshah in the Shabbat edition of the Israeli newspaper Makor Rishon.

-On March 12, 2024, he delivered a speech regarding the lack of Haredi contribution to the Israeli army, a historically controversial issue in Israeli society, titled על גיוס בני הישיבות - קריאה לראשון לציון הרב יצחק יוסף שליט"א (Regarding the Enlistment of Yeshiva Students - A Call to the Rishon L'Tziyon, Rabbi Yitzchak Yosef shlit"a).
-During the Gaza war, there has been increased desire for Haredi participation in the army.
-The Sephardic Chief rabbi Yitzhak Yosef wrote, "If [the government] forces us to go to the army, we’ll all move to chutz la'aretz (outside of Israel)".
-Granot's son had been killed towards the beginning of the war, and the call sought to bridge the gaps between communtieies, consistent with Rabbi Granot's work to promote unity among the people of Israel.
-The speech was published via Yeshivat Orot Shaul's YouTube page and subsequently translated into English as a video and article.
+On March 12, 2024, he delivered a speech about the lack of Haredi (ultra-Orthodox contribution to the Israeli army, a historically controversial issue in Israeli society, "Regarding the Enlistment of Yeshiva Students" During the Gaza war, there has been increased pressure for haredi participation in the army.
+Yitzhak Yosef, the former Sephardi Chief Rabbi of Israel, wrote, "If [the government] forces us to go to the army, we’ll all move to chutz la'aretz (outside of Israel)".
+Granot's son had been killed towards the beginning of the war, and the call sought to bridge the gaps between communities, consistent with Granot's work to promote unity among the people of Israel.

-On October 26th, 2025 the former Sephardi chief rabbi of Israel and Shas spiritual leader, Rabbi Yitzhak Yosef, sharply criticized Rabbi Granot after Rabbi Granot called for the charedim to enlist in the IDF.